Pack150/Pack150.github.io/index.md

 in a tent, cooking your own meals on a campfire, building and racing a Pinewood Derby car and more!
-All of this is done with the Pack or your Den, which is a smaller group of around eight boys, all in the same grade.
+All of this is done with the Pack or your Den, which is a smaller group of around eight scouts, all in the same grade.

 Cub Scouts is part of the national Boy Scouts of America program and there is [information about the program](http://www.scouting.org/scoutsource/CubScouts.aspx)